More and more I have seen clients that are lacking in zinc. Yes, the simple form of zinc!

 -White coating on tongue

 The Recommended Daily Allowance for zinc is 11 mg for adult men and 8 mg for adult women.
-If you are pregnant you may need a dosage more like the men's 11 mg.
-You may need even more if you are breastfeeding (that sure does take a lot out of us women and uses us any of our reserves).
+If you are pregnant you may need a dosage more like the men’s 11 mg.
+You may need even more if you are breastfeeding.

-If you are pregnant or breastfeeding talk to your doctor about supplementing if you know your doctor is educated on nutrition and nutraceuticals.
-If they do not find a naturopath or ND that would have more insight or just eat foods (that are preggo-friendly)that have higher amounts of zinc.
+If you are pregnant or breastfeeding talk to your doctor about additional supplementation of zinc (if you know your doctor is educated on nutrition and nutraceuticals).
+If your doctor is not educated in this way find a naturopath or ND that would have more insight or just eat foods (that are preggo-friendly) that have higher amounts of zinc.
 Men tend to need more zinc because of their higher testosterone levels.
 Zinc actually helps with producing testosterone and can help prevent erectile dysfunction!

 Foods with higher amounts of zinc: